eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 media: false
 highlight: true
 past: false
-description: 'A unique and exciting, large-scale outdoor community event will be held on Friday 8th and Saturday 9th September 2017 at Greenham Common.'
+description: 'A unique and exciting, large-scale outdoor community event will be held on Friday 8th and Saturday 9th September 2017 at Greenham Common.
+Greenham: War and Peace is a professionally led event project which is inviting hundreds of people from the local community to take part.'
 project_date: 2017-09-08 00:00:00
 project_to_date: 2017-09-09 00:00:00
 main_image_path: /uploads/landing-lights-shutterstock-172828403.jpg